martinthomson/http-replay/draft-thomson-http-replay.md

 # Replay Attacks

 What distinguishes a replay attack from a retry is that a retry is explicitly initiated by a client or user.
-A client that attempts a retry In contrast, a replay attack is initiated by an attacker.
+In contrast, a replay attack is initiated by an attacker.
 The attacker creates a copy of the messages sent by a client and replays these messages without the knowledge or consent of the client.